mulesoft-catalyst/MuleAnalyzer/README.md

-# How to Run  mule migrator orchestrator

-# Instructions for using the runnable Mule Analyzer
+# Instructions for using the runnable Mule Analyzer after build

   Excutable zip is available inside zip folder

-  Unzip mule-migrator-orchestrator-0.0.1-SNAPSHOT.zip in target directory
+  ###### Unzip mule-migrator-orchestrator-0.0.1-SNAPSHOT.zip in target directory

   Change directory mule-migrator-orchestrator-0.0.1-SNAPSHOT
   ## Directory structure in mule-migrator-orchestrator-0.0.1-SNAPSHOT will be like